-The Department of Meteorology offers both undergraduate and postgraduate programmes in Meteorology.
+The Department of ECS offers both undergraduate and postgraduate programmes in Meteorology.
 The Master of Science programme is designed to equip students with advanced knowledge and skills in practical application of Meteorology.

 The objectives of the programme are to:

 - Provide students, having a background in Meteorology, with advanced theoretical and applied knowledge in Meteorology.

 - Equip the students with tools necessary for them to work in operational, research and training institutions.